aeon-toolkit/aeon/docs/index.md

 segmentation and similarity search.</p>

-- We provide a broad library of time series algorithms, including the latest state of the art in a wide range of fields.
+- We provide a broad library of time series algorithms, including the latest state of the art for many tasks.
-- Our algorithms are all implemented as efficiently as possible by, for example using `numba`.
+- Our algorithms are all implemented as efficiently as possible by, for example, using `numba`.
 - `aeon` is built on top of `scikit-learn`, allowing for easy integration with other machine learning libraries and other time series packages.